 Even stores that traditionally shy away from segmentation and personalization, like convenience stores, are moving towards implementing loyalty programs.
-The point is to be able to engage your customers beyond the scope of the brick-and-mortar space and into an omnichannel experience.
+The point is to engage your customers beyond the scope of the brick-and-mortar space and into an omnichannel experience.

-Every year, more and more shoppers are making purchases straight from their cell phones.
+Every year, more and more shoppers purchase straight from their cell phones.
 As such, 2023 will see even more retailers focusing on optimizing for mobile purchases.
-At this point, it really doesn’t matter how big or how small your business is.
-Open up your sales to a much wider range of potential customers with mobile access your inventory.
+At this point, it doesn’t matter how big or how small your business is.
+Open up your sales to a much wider range of potential customers with mobile access to your inventory.

 Ideally, retail companies should make an app for their clientele.
 From there, users can browse new items, receive promotional notifications, accumulate rewards, monitor shipping, save items to wishlists, and contact customer support.
-But even if you choose not to build your own app, be sure to check that your eCommerce store runs smoothly and quickly on mobile devices.
-Finally, if you are a local brick-and-mortar business, like a liquor shop or cannabis dispensary, think about integrating with a menu and delivery app.
+But even if you choose not to build your own app, check that your eCommerce store runs smoothly and quickly on mobile devices.
+Finally, if you are a local brick-and-mortar business, like a liquor shop or cannabis dispensary, consider integrating with a menu and delivery app.

 Faster and more accurate brick-and-mortar checkout design is constantly on the minds of retail technology innovators.
-Naturally, being able to process transactions more quickly while also avoiding theft and error is something that appeals to all retailers.
+Naturally, being able to process transactions more quickly while avoiding theft and error appeals to all retailers.

-Over the past decade or so, many businesses have added mPOS readers to their checkout repertoire.
+Over the past decade, many businesses have added mPOS readers to their checkout repertoire.
 These are the tablets that cashiers and salespeople use to scan items remotely without having to bring items to a counter or desktop computer.
-While these cloud-based readers will continue to evolve and gain popularity, the newest addition to retail checkout is actually RFID.
+While these cloud-based readers will continue to evolve and gain popularity, RFID is the newest addition to retail checkout.

-RFID, or radio frequency identification, uses electromagnetic waves to communicate without requiring a direct barcode scan.
+RFID, or radio frequency identification, communicates with electromagnetic waves without requiring a direct barcode scan.
 They are remarkably useful in inventory counting, often eliminating the need to move boxes in the warehouse.
 Because of their accuracy, they are also used in highly regulated industries such as legal cannabis.

-In addition, emerging RFID technology will allow guests to simply drop their shopping basket into a reader which automatically identifies all of the items for purchase.
+In addition, emerging RFID technology will allow guests to simply drop their shopping basket into a reader that automatically identifies all items for purchase.
 Uniqlo has rolled this out at their self-checkout kiosks at over 3000 stores.
 Expect to see more and more RFID tech incorporated into checkout counters and kiosks in all kinds of retail environments.